Azure-Samples/azure-search-openai-demo/docs/customization.md

 You can look at the "Thought process" tab in the chat app to see each of those steps, and determine which one is the problem.

-#### Improving OpenAI ChatCompletion results
+### Improving OpenAI ChatCompletion results

 If the problem is with the ChatCompletion API calls (steps 1 or 3 above), you can try changing the relevant prompt.

-Once you've changed the prompt, make sure you ask the same question multiple times to see if the overall quality has improved.
+Once you've changed the prompt, make sure you ask the same question multiple times to see if the overall quality has improved, and [run an evaluation](#evaluating-answer-quality) when you're satisfied with the changes.
 The ChatCompletion API can yield different results every time, even for a temperature of 0.0, but especially for a higher temperature than that (like our default of 0.7 for step 3).

 You can also try changing the ChatCompletion parameters, like temperature, to see if that improves results for your domain.

-#### Improving Azure AI Search results
+### Improving Azure AI Search results

 If the problem is with Azure AI Search (step 2 above), the first step is to check what search parameters you're using.
 Generally, the best results are found with hybrid search (text + vectors) plus the additional semantic re-ranking step, and that's what we've enabled by default.
 There may be some domains where that combination isn't optimal, however.